top of page

 • Print Reference: DP07C

-This reproduction of a mythological scene comes from a papyrus that belonged to Nespakashuty (or Nespakachouty), the accountant-scribe of the Theban granaries of Amun in Dynasty 21, c.
-1069-945 BC.
+This reproduction of a mythological scene comes from a papyrus which belonged to Nespakashuty (or Nespakachouty), the accountant-scribe of the Theban granaries of Amun, who lived during Dynasty 21 (1069-945 BC).

 Mythological Papyrus